plexoio/morada/README.md

 - sample.jpg: [@jjjordan](https://unsplash.com/@jjjordan)
 - hero.jpg: [@naimbic](https://www.pexels.com/@naimbic)
 - Rather than relying on Stack Overflow or Google for all my programming queries, I specifically turned to **ChatGPT** to seek clarification on certain code implementations and clear up any lingering doubts.
+- Code Institute for the proper education provided, which is being applied throughout this project.
+- Programminghub where I learned the basics before joining Code Institute.

 ## Authors